samuelhafsteins/D1-REIR/README.md

 Firstly you can see a variable `timings` which is a global array of type `double`.
 The type `double` is how we store floating point numbers with a precision of 15-16 digits.
 At the start of the function we are reseting this variable to be an empty `double` array of size `T`.

-Then we create a for loop that will cal our function `T` times and take the time of each call.
+Then we create a for loop that will call our function `T` times and take the time of each call.
 To get the time we call the `elapsedTime` method on the `Stopwatch` class, this method returns the time since the class was initialized.

 Lastly we save our result into our `timings` array.